allenai/science-parse/README.md

 There are three different ways to get started with SP.
 Each has its own document:

+ * [CLI](cli/README.md): This contains the command line interface to SP.
+That's most useful for batch processing.
  * [Server](server/README.md): This contains the SP server.
 It's useful for PDF parsing as a service.
-It's also probably the easiest way to get going.
- * [CLI](cli/README.md): This contains the command line interface to SP.
-That's most useful for batch processing.
  * [Core](core/README.md): This contains SP as a library.
 It has all the extraction code, plus training and evaluation.
 Both server and CLI use this to do the actual work.

 ## How to include into your own project